With the merger comes a number of changes to earning and redeeming points, which we will cover in-depth in a series of guides.

 - Exclusive events and experiences

 You can still use Marriott Bonvoy points to redeem free night rewards at most participating hotels, but with a new Category 8 and peak/off-peak pricing being introduced, the redemption rates will be higher than ever before in most cases.

-You can convert your points to over 40 different frequent flyer programs, including Qantas, Virgin Australia Velocity, Singapore Airlines KrisFlyer and Cathay Pacific Asia Miles.
+You can convert your points to over 40 different frequent flyer programs, including Qantas Frequent Flyer, Velocity Frequent Flyer, Singapore Airlines KrisFlyer and Cathay Pacific Asia Miles.
 The full list of programs is available here.

-The popular 7-night packages are here to stay, starting from 315,000 Marriott Points for a Category 5 hotel and 55,000 frequent flyer points, up to 750,000 Marriott Points for a Category 8 hotel and 110,000 frequent flyer points.
+The popular 7-night packages start from 315,000 Marriott Points for a Category 5 hotel and 50,000 frequent flyer points, up to 750,000 Marriott Points for a Category 8 hotel and 100,000 frequent flyer points.

 You can directly use your Marriott points to book commercial flights and pay for car hire, but this is rarely good value compared to using them for reward nights.

 Likewise, using points for experiences or shopping also will be bad value overall unless it is a money-can’t-buy-experience you really want or you have really no other use for your points.

-Marriott Bonvoy status
+Extensions of Marriott Bonvoy status